philelson/Magecert/ee_catalog_target_rules.md

 ### Tabs

-### Rule Information
+#### Rule Information

-This tab contains information about the rule, _name, priotiry, status, active dates, customer segment and where 'to apply' the rules_
+This tab contains information about the rule, such as _name, priotiry, status, active dates, customer segment_ and where 'to apply' the rules

 Conditions can 'apply to'